For the latest list of articulations visit the NCC Education website by clicking here.

 How will I be assessed?

 Assessment is by global examination, global assignment and local examination.
 All assessment is carried out by NCC Education examiners.
-Assessment sessions are held over 4 sittings: January, June, July and September.
+Assessment sessions are held throughout the year.

 Higher Education Advisory Service